 Kevin Gepford | Conservation Journalist

 I’m a journalist focused on conservation, ecosystems, and endangered species.
-My current keystone project is a narrative nonfiction book on something I’m super passionate about — tortoises.
-I’m bringing original field reporting from the deserts, islands, and jungles tortoises call home, weaving their lives, and the lives of the people fighting to save them, into a narrative shaped by travel, climate science, deep time, and the long arc of natural and human history, written for readers drawn to global journeys, natural history, and lives dedicated to saving animals.
+My current project is a narrative nonfiction book about global tortoise conservation for readers drawn to global journeys, natural history, and saving animals.
+The book brings original field reporting from the deserts, islands, and jungles tortoises call home, weaving their lives — and the lives of the people fighting to save them — into a narrative shaped by travel, climate science, deep time, and the arc of natural and human history.

 I began my writing career as a newspaper reporter and editor, which led me to the Columbia University School of Journalism where I earned my master’s.